praneethravuri/Patriot-Board/readme.txt

 6. Logos are in the Mason Logos folder
 7. Internet connection is required to view the bootstrap files
 8. Please note that the website works best in the chrome browser

+Open the website using http-server:

+1. Open the folder in terminal and run "http-server --cors -c-1"
+2. Open "localhost:8080/index.html" for login page
+2. Open "localhost:8080/home-page.html" for Homepage
+2. Open "localhost:8080/registration.html" for Registration